graphql-in-motion/graphql-news/README.md

 # GraphQL News
-This repository serves as the boilerplate for the GraphQL API that we'll construct together in [GraphQL in Motion](https://livevideo.manning.com/course/32/graphql-in-motion)
+This repository will serve as the finished product for the GraphQL News API & Client built in the [GraphQL in Motion](https://www.manning.com/livevideo/graphql-in-motion) video course.

 ### Installation
 ```sh